Tamesaburo Memorial Museum

 built by Oda Urakusai, a brother of Oda Nobunaga.

-There is "Hisago no ma"room designed with the elements that are associated with Katsura-Rikyuu in Kyoto.
+| Ishun-tei ਏt in the evening There is "Hisago no ma"room designed with the elements that are associated with Katsura-Rikyuu in Kyoto. |

-"Chisoku" can be read "Taru o shiru" that means
+| Chisoku-an m Tea-house "Chisoku" can be read "Taru o shiru" that means "know contentment", way of thinking of Zen and Taoism |

-The landscaping was supervised by
+The landscaping was supervised by master landscape@ artist Takayuki Inoue |

-- Bamboo bush Tobiishi
+| - | Bamboo bush | Tobiishi |

-Stone bridge Chozubachi Cascade
+| Stone bridge | Chozubachi 萅 | Cascade |

 Hours